WhatNodyn/kakoune-wakatime/README.md

 # wakatime.kak

 This plugin commits your time spent in Kakoune to [WakaTime](https://wakatime.com)!
 It'll try to use the system-wide WakaTime executable, a locally-installed one, or to download it itself.
 If it doesn't manage any of this, it should display an error, although UI elements in Kakoune might get a bit unpredictable with timings.
 Either way, things will be logged in the \*debug\* buffer, so check it when installing the plugin.

-Basically, once WakaTime is configured, you shouldn't have to manipulate the plugin, unless you want to disable it temporarily.
+Basically, once WakaTime is configured, you shouldn't have to manipulate the plugin, unless you want to disable it temporarily, which you can do with `rmhooks global WakaTime`.

 ## Installing

-You may put `wakatime.kak` in your autoload repository, located at `$XDG_CONFIG_HOME/kak/autoload`, or one of its subdirectories.
+You may put `wakatime.kak` in your autoload repository, located at `$XDG_CONFIG_HOME/kak/autoload`, or in the system autoload directory, at `/usr/share/kak/autoload`, or one of their subdirectories.
+Beware as a system-wide installation will only match with a system-wide installation of WakaTime itself.
-The plugin will **NOT** work system-wide.
-You might need to write `.wakatime.cfg` yourself if you don't use WakaTime anywhere else.

 ## Added keywords